vernistage/list-adt-challenge/README.md

 ### Reference Implementations

 You'll find reference implementations of ArrayList and LinkedList in their respective files in `lib`.
 Compare your solution against these.
 What do you notice?
 Are the two implementations similar?
-If they differe, how do they differ?
+If they differ, how do they differ?
 Even if your solution doesn't look like the reference implementation we've provided, chances are they're pretty similar.

 Spend some time familiarizing yourself with this code and understanding what it's doing.
 We'll be analyzing its performance in the next section, so understanding the reference code is crucial.